Lecrapouille/SimTaDyn/doc/Install.md

 SimTaDyn
 ```

-Note: SimTaDyn does have command line options for the moment.
+Note: SimTaDyn does not have command line options for the moment.
 Be sure you typed ``make install`` like described in the previous step before launching the executable.
 SimTaDyn needs these files installed to run correctly.

 ## Installing packages that SimTaDyn depends on